cyberark/secretless-broker/design/secretless-e2e-tests-dnd.md

 A `Test Case` is a sequence of steps that goes through a scenario to validate some given functianlity.
 It should really include at least one step making an assertion as part of the validation.

 A `Context` is a temporary store within a test case.
 Steps can read and write from the store.
-The key `service_name` will be used to identify this output.

 Here is an example of the components in this architecture working together.

 1. Service definitions exist for Conjur and MySQL
     1. In this example it is MySQL and Conjur.
-As mentioned in the description of Service Definition, output from `start_command` is written into the test case `context` under a path corresponding to `service_name`.
 An example for MySQL is provided below.
     ```
     {
-      "service_name": "mysql_service",
-      "service_type": "myql",
+      "service_type": "mysql",
-      "start_command": "mysql_start.sh", # imagine that "mysql_start.sh" calls out to "helm install"
+      "start_command": [ "mysql_start.sh" ], # imagine that "mysql_start.sh" calls out to "helm install"
-      "stop_command": "mysql_stop.sh"
+      "stop_command": [ "mysql_stop.sh" ]
     }
     ```
 1. Service Configs exist for Conjur and MySQL.
 These files would exist as `./mysql_config.json` and `./conjur_config.json`.
 An example for Conjur is provided below